-What is Microsoft Recall, and why does it matter?
+What is Microsoft Recall, and why is it important?

 Microsoft Recall, initially introduced in May 2024, is a feature designed to take automatic screenshots of everything you do on your Windows computer every few seconds, storing them in a searchable database.